fenichelar/ember-simple-auth-token/README.md

 *In this case the token expire name is using the default `exp` as set by the `Config.tokenExpireName` property.*

 An automatic token refresh request would be sent out at token[Config.tokenExpireName] - now().
 A good practice with regards to token refreshing is to also set a "leeway", usually no more than a few minutes, to account for clock skew when decoding JSON Web Tokens in the server-side.
-Some libraries like [PyJWT](https://github.com/jpadilla/pyjwt) and [ruby-jwt](https://github.com/progrium/ruby-jwt) already support this.
+Some libraries like [PyJWT][pyjwt] and [ruby-jwt][ruby-jwt] already support this.

 ## The Authorizer